Vintage Baseball Card Sales Numbers and the Topps Monopoly

 Vintage Fleer Baseball Card Sales

-I’ll pour through this 112-page document in the future to see what other insights we can glean about the post-war baseball card market and the impact Topps’ actions as a company were on its competitors.
-That will come in the future as a Part-2 to this article.
-But these numbers are our best insight into figuring out how many cards Topps, and other companies, actually produced in the early post-war era.
+I’ll pour through this 112-page document in the future to see what other insights we can glean about the post-war baseball card market and the impact Topps’ actions as a company had on its competitors.
+That will come in the future as a Part 2 of this article.
+But these numbers are our best insight into figuring out how many cards Topps and other companies actually produced in the early post-war era.

 Leave a Reply